ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/kafka_cluster.md

 The following attributes are returned by the datasource:

-* `id` - UUID of the Kafka cluster.
+* `id` - UUID of the Kafka Cluster.
-* `name` - The name of the Kafka cluster.
+* `name` - The name of the Kafka Cluster.
-* `version` - The version of the Kafka cluster.
+* `version` - The version of the Kafka Cluster.
-* `size` - The size of the Kafka cluster.
+* `size` - The size of the Kafka Cluster.
-* `connections` - Connection information of the Kafka cluster.
+* `connections` - Connection information of the Kafka Cluster.
 Minimum items: 1, maximum items: 1.
     * `datacenter_id` - The datacenter that your instance is connected to.
     * `lan_id` - The numeric LAN ID your instance is connected to.
     * `cidr` - The IP and subnet for your instance.